When it comes to starting a mobile yoga business, you may find yourself in a place where you have to make some big decisions.

 If you're hoping to decrease any sort of risk that comes with launching your mobile yoga business, designing a prototype can be a great way to de-risk your situation.

-The point of your mobile yoga prototype is that it doesn't have to be perfect.
+The point of your yoga services prototype is that it doesn't have to be perfect.

 In the beginning stages, it doesn't matter how rough V1 of your prototype is, it's more important to just get started and you can always refine from there based on feedback from your network and most importantly your customers.